LucasSiqz/goledger-challenge-web/README.md

 > \$ cd goledger-challenge-web

-- Its necessary to have yarn package or docker and dockercompose installed
+- Its necessary to have yarn package or docker and docker-compose installed

 Install dependencies: